| Oracle® Communications Billing and Revenue Management System Administrator's Guide Release 7.5 Part Number E16719-06 |

 Use this utility to delete closed /active_session objects from Oracle In-Memory Database (IMDB) Cache.

-This utility compares an object's expiration time to the current time to determine if the object needs to be deleted and deletes the objects from one IMDB Cache at a time.
+This utility compares an object's expiration time to the current time to determine if the object must be deleted and deletes the objects from one IMDB Cache at a time.

 Note: